Nate Ebner: New England Patriots

-Ebner was drafted by the New England Patriots in the sixth round of the 2012 NFL Draft, 197th overall.
+Ebner was selected by the New England Patriots in the sixth round of the 2012 NFL draft, 197th overall.
 He signed a four-year contract for $2,196,600 with a $96,600 signing bonus.
 He had considered playing rugby, but he was not offered a contract with a professional team.

 During his rookie season, Ebner played in 15 regular-season games and both playoff games, and finished second on the team both in special teams tackles (17) and special teams snaps (297, or 61%).
 He also played 36 snaps at safety.
 In two playoff games, he had one tackle.
 Ebner continued to play primarily on special teams for New England in 2013, playing only sparingly on defense.
 He played in 15 regular season games, in which he had 9 tackles and 2 fumble recoveries, and 2 playoff games.
 In the Patriots' Week 12 victory over the Denver Broncos, Ebner recovered a muffed punt that hit Broncos cornerback Tony Carter to set up Stephen Gostkowski's game-winning field goal.
 The recovery capped a 24-point comeback, a franchise record at the time.

 Ebner won his first Super Bowl ring when the Patriots won Super Bowl XLIX after the 2014 season.
 He played 48 percent of special teams snaps, making 11 tackles (second on the team), while missing four games with a broken thumb during the 2014 season.
 Coach Bill Belichick said: His development has really been outstanding.
 I would probably put him in the, not the all-time top, but maybe in the top-five percent all time of players that I've coached, from where they were in college to how they grew in the NFL.
 [He] has adapted in a relatively short amount of time to the knowledge of our defense, to the understanding of opponents' offenses, to instinctiveness and reading and recognition at a position that he plays right in the middle of the field, which is among the most difficult – inside linebacker and safety – where the number of things that can happen is the greatest.